farbod2015/javascript/How Git Works.md

 ### What a Rebase Looks Like

-lets say we have a new branch for a new recipe and we alaready have some commits on that branch:
+lets say we have a new branch for a new recipe and we already have some commits on that branch:

 <p align="center">
   <img src ="./img/rebase1.jpg" />